Wangath temple complex: Western complex

 The first group of six temples, also identified by Aurel Stein as Shiva-Jyestharudra or Shiva-Jyeshthesa, is situated within an enclosure wall.
 The Jyestharudra group is placed on high grounds and consists of a main temple of Jyeshthesa (Shiva) surrounded by subsidiary shrines.
 The principal structure is a square of 25 ft externally and 17 ft internally, and has two entrances opposite each other, facing the northeast and southwest.
 In the center of the floor is a square space which is unpaved.
 It marks the site of the pedestal of the image.
 Internally, it has a domed ceiling.
 Externally, the roof is pyramidal.

 Eastern complex

 The second group of temples is enclosed in a massive rectangular stone wall, pierced by a two-chambered gateway.
 The six temples inside the wall are in ruins and are partly buried in the ground.
 The largest temple has a 17 ft square base internally, similar to the largest temple in the western complex.
 This temple has been identified by Stein as Shiva-Bhuteshwara.

 Central pavilion

 Between the western and eastern complexes lie a number of structures of a third group.
 This consists of the remains of a building measuring 120 ft by 70 ft, with a height of 10 ft.
 Along the side of this structure are 30 monolithic bases or piers at intervals of 12 ft.
 This was a pillared pavilion or matha.
 An impressive 18 ft rectangular cistern, hammered out of a boulder, is nearby.

-Present status
+Status

+Worship

+The Temple complex is the starting point of an annual Hindu pilgrimage or yatra, and is used for worship and rituals.
+The pilgrimage culminates at the Gangabal Lake which is considered by Hindus to be an abode of Shiva and where Kashmiri Hindus immerse the ashes of their dead after cremation.